Opetushallitus/kieli-ja-kaantajatutkinnot/backend/otr/README.md

 &nbsp;

-### Scheduled tasks

-`EmailScheduledSending` does scheduling of sending unsent emails.
-Every 10 seconds (`FIXED_DELAY`) it fetches a batch of at most 10 unsent emails (`BATCH_SIZE`), and tries to send them.
-If there are loads of emails in the queue, it may send at max.
-3600 emails in an hour.

-`ExpiringAuthorisationsEmailCreator` does scheduling of finding expiring authorisations, and creating reminder emails about them.
-It is run every 12 hours (`FIXED_DELAY`).
-The reminder emails that are created are eventually sent via `EmailScheduledSending`.

-&nbsp;

 ### Styling

 [Prettier Java](https://github.com/HubSpot/prettier-maven-plugin) is used as a code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules.

 To reformat all Java files, run: